Columbian press: History

 In 1817, Clymer moved to London.
 He filed a patent for his invention in November of that year, and began manufacturing presses in premises at 1 Finsbury Street in 1818.

 In Britain, Clymer's presses cost between £100 and £125, depending on the paper size they printed.
 But he later reduced prices to between £75 and £85.
 Among the early adopters were Andrew Strahan, the King's Printer, and Abraham John Valpy, who were both using the presses by 1818.
 Clymer's early advertisements describe the press as especially suitable for printing newspapers.
 An 1825 news item describes a Columbian press as among the items sold when a Dublin newspaper was closed and its property auctioned for failing to pay stamp duty.

 In 1830, Clymer formed a partnership with Samuel Dixon.
 The company moved to new premises at 10 Finsbury Street and traded under the name of Clymer and Dixon.
-In 1834, George Clymer died but Dixon continued the make presses.
-He later joined with other partners, under the name of Clymer, Dixon and Co.
-The company was later taken over by others and continued production until it closed in 1863.
+In 1834, George Clymer died but Dixon continued to make presses.
+He was later joined with other partners and the company traded under the name of Clymer, Dixon and Co.
+The business was taken over in 1851 by William Carpenter, and in 1856 by Edward Bevan and Co.
+Production continued until the company closed in 1863.

 Meanwhile, other manufacturers made Columbian presses under license, with at least one company in Germany making unlicensed versions.
 More companies began making them after Clymer's patent expired.
 The presses were sold with different sizes of platen to accommodate different sizes of paper.
 Around 40 companies in eight countries are known to have made Columbian presses.
 Mostly, the design saw little modification or improvement although some makers in Continental Europe altered or simplified the ornamentation and some mounted their presses on a wooden base rather than a cast-iron one.

 Production continued for many decades - surviving trade catalogues show Columbians were still available for sale in 1906 as printers still found them useful for printing proofs - initial test prints of a publication.
 Some were still being used in this role as late as the 1970's.